Helping the Helpers

 Click here to complete a brief interest form, and we will be in touch with you shortly with further information.

-Questions about either of these studies?
-Contact Dr. Steven Sandage, the Principal Investigator of the studies, at ssandage@bu.edu.
+Questions about this study?
+Contact Dr. Steven Sandage, the Principal Investigator, at ssandage@bu.edu.

 On October 28, 2022, the Danielsen Institute hosted a free virtual conference geared toward religious leaders and mental health providers.
 You can watch the replay and download the slides for each presentation from the conference’s webpage.